5 Dog Tricks for a Safe and Fun Halloween

 Trick or treat—how about both?
-It can be tough to include your dog in the Halloween festivities, but there are a few tricks you can teach him to make the day fun and safe for everyone.
-Here are 5 tricks to teach your dog so he’s ready for whatever Halloween has in store:
+It can be tough to include your dog in the Halloween festivities, but there are a few dog tricks that will help make the day fun and safe for everyone.
+Teach your pooch these 5 commands to get them ready for whatever Halloween has in store.

-Some outgoing dogs love to go trick-or-treating with their humans!
-If your dog is coming along for the best walk of the year, there's a good chance one of the houses will offer him a dog-friendly treat.
-What better way to say "thank you" than a high-five from your pup?
+Many dogs love to go trick-or-treating with their humans!
+If your furry friend is joining you for the best walk of the year, there's a good chance one of your neighbors will offer them a dog-friendly treat.
+What better way to say "thank you" than with a high-five from your pup?

-If your dog already knows the give paw command, teaching him to high-five will be a breeze.
-Start with your dog sitting.
-Show him a small treat in your hand, and hold your other hand straight up.
-Your dog will probably paw at the hand with the treat.
-Wait until he paws at your raised hand, then reward him.
-Repeat this process, adding in a playful "high five!" command as he gets better.
-With enough practice, he’ll be high-fiving (or high-pawing) every house on the block!
+If your pup already knows the "give paw" command, teaching them the dog trick will be a breeze.
+To start, give your dog the "sit" command.
+Reveal a small treat in one hand and hold your other hand straight up.
+Your dog will probably paw at the hand holding the treat.
+Wait until your dog paws at your raised hand, then reward them.
+Repeat this process, adding in a playful "high five!" command as they get better.
+With enough practice, your dog will be high-fiving (or high-pawing) every neighbor on the block!

 Teach Your Dog to Sit Pretty

-Let's face it, picking the perfect dog costume for an Instagram picture is likely on your Halloween to-do list right behind "stash candy" and "scary movie marathon.”
-Make sure you get the best puparazzi photo by teaching your dog the sit pretty command while you snap away.
+Let's face it—picking the perfect dog costume to share on social media is likely on your Halloween to-do list right behind "stash candy" and "scary movie marathon."
+The "sit pretty" command is a one of the best Halloween dog tricks if you want to get some great pup-arazzi photos!

-Handing out candy to eager trick-or-treaters is a highlight of Halloween for humans, but your dog may be spooked by the unfamiliar faces and strange costumes.
-If your dog gets anxious around strangers, teach him to sit and stay a few yards away when you greet trick-or-treaters.
-Keeping your dog away from the door also minimizes the risk of him running away, or worse, harming one of the ghosts or witches at your door.
+Handing out candy to eager trick-or-treaters is a highlight of Halloween for humans, but unfamiliar faces and strange costumes may spook your dog.
+If your dog gets anxious around strangers, teach them to sit and stay a few yards away when you greet trick-or-treaters.
+Keeping your dog away from the door also minimizes the risk of them running away or harming one of the ghosts or witches at your door.
 If you are new to the world of dog training for beginners, this is a great trick to try!

-To train a dog to stay, first put your dog on a leash and have him sit next to you.
-Then, raise your palm toward his muzzle and say "stay."
-Step in front of him, wait a few seconds, and then step back beside him.
-Reward him with a small treat if your dog sits still.
-If your dog moves, calmly say "uh-uh," send him back to his original spot, and start again.
-As your dog gets more comfortable with the stay command, you can practice slowly walking away from him.
+To train your dog to stay, put them on a leash and have them sit next to you.
+Then, raise your palm toward their muzzle and say "stay."
+Step in front of your dog, wait a few seconds, and then step back beside them.
+Reward with a small treat if your dog sits still.
+If your dog moves, calmly say "uh-uh," send them back to the starting position, and try again.
+As your dog gets more comfortable with the "stay" command, you can practice slowly walking away.

 Teach Your Dog Not to Bark

 It's Halloween, the doorbell is constantly ringing, and your dog won't stop barking.
 What do you do?
-The best way to stop dog barking is teaching him to stay quiet.
+The best way to stop your dog from barking is teaching them to stay quiet.

-To teach your dog the hush command, you'll need is a few small treats.
-Wait for your dog to start barking, then try to grab his attention.
-If he looks at you and stops barking, give him a treat.
+To teach your dog the "hush" command, all you'll need is a few small dog training treats.
+Wait for your dog to start barking, then try to capture their attention.
+If they look at you and stop barking, reward with a treat.
 Do this as often as possible, eventually adding the word "hush."
 Once your dog gets the hang of it, give the command before the treat reward.
 Having a quiet, well-behaved dog on command is definitely worth the effort!

 What's the best part of Halloween?
 Candy, of course!
-Some sweets, like chocolates or anything with the sweetener xylitol, can be poisonous to dogs.
-In the event that your pup finds the candy bowl or other Halloween items your dog should avoid, use the "drop it" command to save him from a trip to the vet.
+Sweets like chocolates or anything with the sweetener xylitol can be poisonous to dogs.
+In the event that your pup finds the candy bowl or other Halloween items your dog should avoid, use the "drop it" command to save them a trip to the vet.

-To teach the drop it command, give your dog a toy to hold in his mouth.
-Then, hold a small treat near his nose and say "drop it."
+To teach the "drop it" command, give your dog a toy to hold in their mouth.
+Then, hold a small treat near their nose and say "drop it."
 The smell of the treat will cause your dog to drop the toy and go for the treat.
-When he opens his mouth, be sure to praise him as you feed him his reward.
-Repeat this several times throughout the day until you're confident that your dog will drop whatever is in his mouth without being bribed with a treat!
+When your dog opens their mouth, praise them as you offer the reward.
+Repeat this several times throughout the day until you're confident your dog will drop whatever is in their mouth without being bribed with a treat.